 When challenging your prior lawyer’s effectiveness under section 2255, it is important to remember that courts begin these proceedings with the belief that the representation you received was effective.
 This is a difficult presumption to overcome.
 The best way to increase the odds of success is by hiring an experienced Pennsylvania PCRA lawyer.

 The very first case that Lloyd Long was hired for after entering private practice involved a client who had been convicted of worker’s compensation fraud.
-It would generally be a terrible idea to hire a lawyer with no private practice experience for such a case.
+It would generally be a terrible idea to hire a Delaware County criminal defense lawyer with no private practice experience for such a case.
 But due to his time as an appellate prosecutor, he knew the PCRA inside and out.
 Long filed a post-conviction relief petition on his client’s behalf, and after being granted an evidentiary hearing, a judge reversed the convictions because he proved that his client’s trial attorney had been ineffective.
 The retrial ended in a hung jury, and his client received an offer that did not result in conviction.
 He went from being convicted of fraud to a clean criminal record.

 A petition seeking post-conviction relief must be filed within one year of the date on which the judgment of sentence in a criminal case becomes final.
 Calculating that date can be difficult, but it essentially means that you must file a PCRA petition no later than one year after you lose on appeal or the date on which seeking an appeal expires.
 In certain circumstances, petitions can be filed later, but immediate action is almost always required.